-The Data Quality Improvement Project was an analysis performed of ACO members' EMR systems on each of the 16 clinical data elements that were included as part of the ACO quality measures.
-This analysis evaluated the ability of ACO member systems readiness to send the clinical information needed for these measures, including the technical ability and the quality of the information exchanged by the EMR systems.
+The Data Quality Improvement Project was an analysis performed of ACO members' EHR systems on each of the 16 clinical data elements that were included as part of the ACO quality measures.
+This analysis evaluated the ability of ACO member systems readiness to send the clinical information needed for these measures, including the technical ability and the quality of the information exchanged by the EHR systems.
 Additional data quality work with the Designated Agencies worked to improve the quality and usability of data for this part of Vermont's health care system.
-VITL5 worked with providers and made workflow recommendations to change data entry to ensure the information was entered into the systems consistently.
+VITL worked with providers and made workflow recommendations to change data entry to ensure the information was entered into the systems consistently.
 In addition, VITL performed a comprehensive analysis to ensure that each data element from each health care organization (HCO) follows the same format.
-The Terminology Services project, originally initiated as part of the ACO Gap Remediation work, converted key clinical data elements and translates those data elements into standardized code.

 Data infrastructure and support are important to sustain health care innovation.
 Moving forward, the State will use the existing HIT infrastructure and resources to continue gap remediation efforts for all providers, including acute, non-acute, and community providers.
-This work will include improvements to data quality at the source, at the network level, and by enabling data extracts from the HIE.
+This work will include improvements to data quality at the source and enabling data extracts from the HIE.
 In addition, VITL will continue to assess and provide workflow improvements for providers connected to the HIE.

-Recommended lead entities: AOA and AHS.
-Recommended key partners: AHS departments, GMCB, VITL, providers across the continuum, ACOs, ADS, HHS (CMS, ONC), consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: AOA and AHS.
+Recommended Key Partners: AHS Departments, GMCB, Providers across the continuum, ACOs, DII, HHS (CMS, ONC), Consumers, and Advocates.